-- You visit the Big N Marketplace and find something you want to buy.
+- Visit the Big N Marketplace and find something you want to buy.

-- You click on the vendors link, visit their site and make the purchase.
+- Click on the vendors link, visit their site and make the purchase.

 - TN earns a commission on that sale, because you bought through their affiliate link.